-[appdir]/server/logs
+'''

+[appdir]/server/logs/print-logs

+'''

 The log file is in a tab delimited format and a new log is created for each day.
-Files are named with the format printlog\yyyy\mm\dd.log and files are archived for 30-days.
+Files are named with the format printlog_yyyy_mm_dd.log and files are archived for 30-days.
 The tab delimited file can easily be imported into programs such as Microsoft Excel, Microsoft Access or other database.

 Field Description

-Field 1 Date in format yyyy-MM-dd\th:mm:ss
+Field 1 Date in format yyyy-MM-dd\th:mm:ss a/p

 Field 2 Server Name

 Field 3 Printer Name

 Field 4 User who printed the document

-Field 5 Account charged (usually the user's personal account but could be a shared account)
+Field 5 Account charged (usually the user's per- sonal account but could be a shared ac- count)

 Field 6 Client/Workstation Name

 Field 7 Document name

 Field 8 Total number of pages

+Field 9 Total number of color pages

-Field 9 Number of copies (this has already been used to calculate the total pages).
+Field 10 Number of copies (this has already been used to calculate the total pages).

-Field 10 Cost
+Field 11 Cost

-Field 11 Duplex status
+Field 12 Duplex status

-Field Description

-Field 12 Grayscale status (Color mode)
+Field 13 Grayscale status (Color mode)

-Field 13 Paper Size (e.g. Letter, A4)
+Field 14 Paper Size (e.g. Letter, A4)

-Field 14 Paper Height in Millimetres (divide by 24.5 for inches)
+Field 15 Paper Height in Millimetres (divide by 24.5 for inches)

-Field 15 Paper Width in Millimetres (divide by 24.5 for inches)
+Field 16 Paper Width in Millimetres (divide by 24.5 for inches)

-Field 16 Print job size in KB
+Field 17 Print job size in KB

-Field 17 Printer Language
+Field 18 Printer Language

-Table 13.3.
+Table 14.3.
 Text print log file format

-13.4.
+14.5.
 Automation and Scripting